ChorusOne/opus-pool-sdk/book/guide/1-installation-and-setup.md

 # Integrating the wagmi Library

-We will use the wagmi and web3modal libraries to connect with Ethereum wallets, allowing users to interact with blockchain applications.
+We will use wagmi and web3modal libraries to connect with Ethereum wallets, allowing users to interact with blockchain applications.
 This is an essential step, particularly because the OPUS Pool SDK does not provide wallet connection functionality.

-Instead, the SDK entirely depends on an existing wallet connection already set up and managed by your application.
-To get started with this process and obtain detailed instructions on installing and using both libraries, we highly recommend visiting the [wagmi][wagmi] and [web3modal][web3modal] websites.
+The SDK relies on your application to manage an existing wallet connection.
+You can choose any library for this purpose, and the SDK will still function correctly.

+For detailed instructions on installing and using wagmi and web3modal, please visit their respective websites: [wagmi][wagmi] and [web3modal][web3modal].

 ## Configuring wagmi in Your Application